An assortment of different faces

 Theism, Agnosticism, and Atheism

-Theism refers to the belief in God(s) or Higher Being(s).
-Agnosticism refers to a belief that one can never know with any certainty if the Divine truly exists, or someone who is still discerning or does not have an absolute view related to the Divine.
+Theism refers to believing in God(s) or Higher Being(s).
+Agnosticism refers to a belief that one can never know with any certainty if the Divine truly exists or someone who is still discerning or does not have an absolute view related to the Divine.
 Atheism refers to the lack of belief in God(s) or Higher Being(s).
-People can identify as theists, agnosticists, or atheists and these labels can change over the course of someone’s life.
+People can identify as theists, agnostics, or atheists; these labels can change over someone’s life.

 Spirituality